Picture This

 - Changes in elevation or "high spots."

-A test pressure of 300 psi will be detrimental to weak materials, such as polyvinyl chloride (PVC) rated at 125 psi, which also does not have a safety factor of 2 and surge allowance of 100 psi included in the design, compared to the stronger ductile iron that does.
+A test pressure of 300 psi will be detrimental to weak materials, such as polyvinyl chloride (PVC) rated at 125 psi, which also does not have a safety factor of 2 and surge allowance of 100 psi included in the design, compared to the stronger Ductile iron that does.

 Any material not designed for the specific pressures should not be used and should be isolated from any section of a line to be tested at higher pressures.